ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 # 2. Features
 ## 2.1 Login/Creating an user account
 ### 2.1.1 Login using Email
+The Individual can login to the Pre-registration Portal by providing his/her Email Id.
+The System validates the email id, once validated sends an OTP to the email id as provided.
+The Individual enters the OTP as received.
+The System validates the OTP entered and redirects the Individual to fill Demographic form (if first time) or Dashboard.

 ### 2.1.2 Login using Phone Number
 ### 2.1.3 Automatic Account Creation on First Login
 ### 2.1.4 Logout/Session Timeout